simonliuanu/PeakNote/Personas,UserStories&MVP.md

 - Pain Points: Manually creating and sending meeting notes to multiple stakeholders is time-consuming and prone to inconsistency

-- PeakNote Value: Automatically delivers polished meeting summaries directly to executives' Outlook inboxes, saving time and ensuring consistent communication.
-Users can download meeting summaries in PDF or Word format for formal documentation.
+- PeakNote Value: Delivers polished meeting summaries with 'Share' button to executives' Outlook inboxes, saving time and ensuring consistent communication.
+Users can download meeting summaries in PDF or Word format or directly print them with 'Print' button as well.

 #### Persona 4: Sales Manager